fatihsokmen/android-icecast-broadcast/README.md

 Code is still preview and will be packaged as library.

 ###Native Libraries###
 Although native libraries are included in jniLibs folder, developers are encourages to build from source files.
+Easy way to generate native libs<br>
-Enter jni folder and call:<br><br>
+* Enter jni folder on command line and call<br><br>
 <code>ndk-build</code>

 This will generate also native libs.